wix-incubator/react-tdd-workshop/README.md

       b.
 Displaying saved winnings on load.

-2. Add an option to save/load an existing game (using save/load buttons)
+ Bonus 2:  Add an option to save/load an existing game (using save/load buttons)